leoenix/soen-341/Acceptance Tests/AcceptanceTests.md

 **_Scenario #1_**
 - Given i'm not a signed-in user
 - when i try to upvote
-- then i am redirected to the "Login Page/Sign-up Page"
+- then my Upvote is not registered.

 **_Scenario #2_**
--Given i am a signed-in user and i am directed to the "Question/Answer Page" -when i click Upvote or Downvote
+-Given i am a signed-in user and i am on a specific "Question Page" -when i click Upvote
--then the question gets the  Upvote/Downvote
+-then the Answer gets the Upvote

 **_Scenario #3_**
 - Given i am a signed-in user and not the owner of the question
-- when i click upvote
+- when i click the best answer button
 - then it will not be selected as the best answer

 **_Scenario #4_**
 - Given i am a signed-in user and the question owner
-- when i click the best answer
+- when i click the best answer with highest Upvote
 - then it becomes the best selected answer